 My book titled, Community Radio Policies in South Asia: A Deliberative Policy Ecology Approach, as part of the Palgrave Studies in Communication for Social Change Series, is available here.
 Here are some reviews that the book has received:

 Book Review: Community Radio Policies in South Asia by Preeti Raghunath, in TripleC: Communication, Capitalism and Critique

 Book review: Preeti Raghunath.
 Community Radio Policies in South Asia: A Deliberative Policy Ecology Approach, in Asia Pacific Media Educator

 I’m currently a Vice-Chair of the Global Media Policy Working Group at the International Association for Media and Communication Research (IAMCR).
-I also serve as the Editor of the Media Anthropology Research Collective – South Asia, a voluntary grouping of those interested in Media Anthropology.
+I serve as the Founder-Editor of the Media Anthropology Research Collective – South Asia, a voluntary grouping of those interested in Media Anthropology.
 I also serve on the Executive Council of the Oral History Association of India (OHAI)

 At SIMC Pune, I contribute to initiatives in research, besides the Corporate Interface Team (CIT).